wttech/aet/documentation/src/main/wiki/UpgradeNotes.md

 ### [PR-326](https://github.com/Cognifide/aet/pull/326) Upgrade OSGI annotations to 6.0.0 version

-With the update osgi annotations to 6.0.0 version we had to change a little bit variable names.
-Currently, your config could has old names and you have to update them.
+With the OSGI annotations update to 6.0.0 version we had to change a little bit variable names.
+Currently, your config could have old names and you have to update them.
 Please follow instruction below:

-1. Open `aet\osgi-dependencies\configs\src\main\resources`
+1. Open `/opt/aet/karaf/aet_configs/current`

 2. You have to do it in a certain way: